 Known as “greyhounds of the sea,” destroyers are war vessels that were built to defend other ships from short-distance attacks.
-Although these highly-powerful ships played a major role in numerous wars, they were loaded with asbestos-containing products, which led to thousands of veterans and their loved ones developing toxic, asbestos-related diseases.
+These highly-powerful ships played a major role in numerous wars, but the downside is that they were loaded with asbestos-containing products, which led to thousands of veterans and their loved ones developing toxic, asbestos-related diseases.

 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-U.S. Navy destroyers are high-endurance warships that had the the crucial role of escorting larger vessels.
+U.S. Navy destroyers are high-endurance warships that had an important role of escorting larger vessels.
 Originally created in the 19th century, destroyers were once used as defense boats against torpedos.
-However, by the beginning of the 21st century, destroyers evolved into the heaviest vessel for combat use in the United States.
+By the beginning of the 21st century, destroyers evolved into the heaviest vessel for combat use in the United States.